Asian Facial Bone Recontouring

 Cheekbone Reduction or Augmentation

-Prominence of the cheekbones creates a wide, broad face that is seen as undesirable in some Asian cultures.
-A plastic surgeon can reduce excessively pronounced cheekbones using a combination of bone shaving and bone cutting techniques.
-The result is a more sculpted look with an oval or heart-shaped face.
-For patients with the opposite concern — an overly flat mid-face — cheekbone augmentation can be achieved with an implant or a demineralised bone allograft.
+Prominence of the cheekbones creates a wide, broad face.
+A plastic surgeon can reduce pronounced cheekbones using a combination of bone shaving and bone cutting techniques.
+The result is a more oval or heart-shaped face.
+For patients with the opposite concern — a flat mid-face — cheekbone augmentation can be achieved with an implant or a demineralised bone allograft.

 Jawline Reshaping